 All California Airlines pilots are given a Pilot ID Card.
-The pilot can access their ID Card by clicking on their name in their Base Roster.
-The Pilot ID Card contains special pins that are awarded to the pilot after completing any Training Courses, Advanced Check Rides, Special Operations flights, Tours, and other accomplishments.
+The pilot can access their ID Card by clicking on their name in their Base of Operations Roster.

 All flights must be flown, and flight reports (PIREP) sent, using the California Airlines XACARS system.
 A pilot's flight time may not exceed 24 hours of flight time in a 24 hour period.
-Any one flight that exceeds 8 hours in duration must be flown in compliance with the Long Haul Policy and will be subject to verification.
-Additionally excessive flight time over a short period of time will also be subect to scrutiny by California Airlines Management.
+Additionally excessive flight time over a short period of time will also be subject to scrutiny by California Airlines Management.